-Soon after his election in 2018, Morrison announced a $4.6bn deal for Catholic and independent schools unhappy with the Gonski 2.0 funding arrangements – on top of the $12bn a year already directed at the private school sector – to “end the funding wars”.
-This year, the federal government gave Catholic and private schools a $1.9bn capital works special deal, not to mention $10m towards improving COVID-19 hygiene measures.
-All this, while refusing to provide a single dollar towards maintenance and infrastructure of our public schools.
+Soon after his election in 2018, Morrison announced a $4.6bn deal for the Catholic and independent school sectors, which were unhappy with the Gonski 2.0 funding arrangements – on top of the $12bn a year already directed at the private school sector – to “end the funding wars”.
+This year, the federal government gave Catholic and private schools a $1.9bn capital works special deal, not to mention last year’s $10m towards improving COVID-19 hygiene measures.
+All this, while refusing to provide a single dollar towards maintenance and infrastructure, not to mention urgent COVID-related safety measures, for our public schools.

 In June, an investigation by The Age showed that, between 2015 and 2019, the country’s most prestigious private schools had accumulated assets at a greater rate than the property market or the stock exchange.
 Together, Australia’s 50 richest private schools are now worth an astounding $8.5 billion – the total value of their assets soaring by more than 40% – helped by rising school fees, alumni donations, a building boom, surging stock-market returns and government funding.

 Recent reports have shown that 17 of Victoria’s most prestigious schools have also shared $80m in federal JobKeeper funds.
 For one school, JobKeeper revenue almost matched its $6.6m surplus for 2020.
 Many of these schools are spending tens of millions on facilities, assisted by the $600m-plus in federal subsidies received annually by those ‘top 50’ schools alone.

 The income of Catholic and independent schools has grown six to eight times faster than that of public schools since 2009.